yugabyte/psycopg2/README.rst

 The following connection properties need to be added to enable load balancing:

-* load_balance - enable cluster-aware load balancing by setting this property to True; disabled by default.
+* load_balance - enable cluster-aware load balancing by setting this property to true or any; disabled by default. `This section`_ explains the different values for `load_balance` parameter.
 * topology_keys - provide comma-separated geo-location values to enable topology-aware load balancing.
 Geo-locations can be provided as cloud.region.zone.
-* yb-servers-refresh-interval - The list of servers, to balance the connection load on, are refreshed periodically every 5 minutes by default.
+* yb_servers_refresh_interval - The list of servers, to balance the connection load on, are refreshed periodically every 5 minutes by default.
 This time can be regulated by this property.

+.. _`This section`: #read-replica-cluster

 Pass new connection properties for load balancing in the connection URL or in the dictionary.
 To enable uniform load balancing across all servers, you set the load-balance property to True in the URL, as per the following example.